Crawling is one of the most exciting (and adorable) baby milestones. There’s nothing quite like that moment you see your little one take off!

 It’s one of the first signs of independence that our babies show and it gives them their first real taste of the world around them.
 Crawling is a major step in their development, between when they learn to sit up and as they eventually move towards walking.

 There are so many different ways your baby will learn to crawl – most will have their own unique style of doing it!
 Whether it’s a belly crawl, commando crawl or even something more akin to a bear crawl.

-When do babies crawl?
+When do babies start crawling: Stages and milestones

 How do they go from tummy time to crawling?

 Some babies will get into a crawling position from this point, whereas others will prefer to crawl from a seated position.
 There may be some bum scooting, the odd crab crawl, bear crawl and the occasional belly flop (you’ll need to keep a camera on you to catch these cute moments), but that’s the fun of crawling practice.

 What if my baby doesn’t crawl?